 The first question everyone asks on a rainy day in Pigeon Forge is whether Dollywood is still worth it.

 The short answer is yes.
-Dollywood operates rain or shine, and it actually has a surprising number of covered and indoor attractions.
-The shows, the craftsmen’s workshops, the restaurants, the roller coasters with covered queues, many of the kiddie areas, all of it stays open.
-The crowds are also noticeably smaller on rainy days, which means shorter lines for everything.
+Dollywood operates rain or shine, and it has a surprising number of covered and indoor attractions.
+The shows, the craftsmen’s workshops, the restaurants, the roller coasters with covered queues, many of the kiddie areas.
+All of it stays open.
+Crowds are noticeably smaller on rainy days, which means shorter lines for everything.

-If rain is in the forecast during your trip, don’t automatically move Dollywood to another day.
+If rain is in the forecast, don’t automatically move Dollywood to another day.
 Check which shows are scheduled, grab a poncho at the entrance if needed, and enjoy the fact that half the park just went home.

 Best for: Everyone.
 It’s Dollywood.
 Non-negotiable.